Crosswalkersam/ASCATdenoise/README.md

 `pip install Image` and `pip install matplotlib`.

 # Usage
-After that, simply put an ASCAT-image named `input.png` into the same directory as the script.
+Simply put an ASCAT-image named `input.png` into the same directory as the script.
 Then you just have to run the script.
 That's it.
+All results will be saved in the same directory.

 # How it works
 The script first calculates the average pixel-brightness of each column by summing all values up and dividing by the height.